 Since fiscal 2012, we have produced and sold lubricating base oil from our re-refinery.
 Most lubricating base oil is produced at refineries that process crude oil, and lubricating base oil is just one of the many products of the refining process along with gasoline, diesel fuel, jet fuel, asphalt, and other hydrocarbon products.
 Major refining companies such as Chevron, ExxonMobil, and Motiva produce a significant share of the total U.S. base oil output.
-Some of the major refining companies use this material to produce their own branded lubricant products and also sell base oil to other firms that focus on the blending and packaging of lubricants.
-Historically, base oil has been sold for prices based on the market price of the crude oil feedstock plus a premium.
-However, the level of supply and demand for base oil can also affect the market price.
+These refiners who produce base oil from crude oil, typically set the market price for base oil and re-refiners such as HCC, who produce base oil from used oil, are price takers.
+Some of the major refining companies use base oil to produce their own branded lubricant products and also sell some of their produced material to other firms that focus on the blending and packaging of lubricants.
+The market price of base oil is primarily driven by the market price of crude oil feedstock and the balance between the supply and demand for base oil.

-As of December 30, 2017, we operate 12 oil processing operations.
+As of December 28, 2019, we operated 12 oil processing operations.
 Certain locations remove excess water from the used oil and separate oil from oily water mixtures using thermal treatment, gravity separation, and mechanical filtration.
 The finished product from this process is called Recycled Fuel Oil ("RFO").
 The RFO we produce is sold to industrial burners and used oil processors, such as Vacuum Gas Oil ("VGO") producers and used oil re-refiners, or sold as a blend or cutter stock.
-We also operate four wastewater treatment operations that service our Environmental Services segment.
-These facilities allow us to remove oil from some of the wastewater we collect, treat the wastewater, and then discharge it according to the standards in the applicable discharge permits.
-Some of the oil removed in the wastewater treatment process may become RFO.
+We also operate four commercial wastewater treatment operations that service our Environmental Services segment.
+These facilities allow us to remove oil from wastewater, treat the wastewater, and then discharge it according to the standards in the applicable discharge permits.
+Some of the oil removed in the wastewater treatment process may become RFO or be used as a feedstock for our used oil re-refinery.